 Issuers refer to the financial institutions that issue payment cards to consumers, while acquirers are the financial institutions that work with merchants to enable payment card acceptance.
 Although issuers and acquirers are not directly required to comply with PCI DSS, they must ensure that their merchants and service providers are compliant.

 It’s important to note that compliance requirements may vary based on the specific payment card brand and the number of transactions processed annually.
-Payment card brands have different compliance validation levels and may require additional security measures for organizations with higher transaction volumes.
+Payment card brands have different compliance validation levels and may require additional security measures for organisations with higher transaction volumes.

 Organisations are responsible for assessing their compliance requirements, determining their level of compliance, and completing the necessary validation steps outlined by the PCI Security Standards Council.
 They may need to complete a Self-Assessment Questionnaire (SAQ) or undergo an annual external assessment by a Qualified Security Assessor (QSA) depending on their level of compliance and specific circumstances.